BitKan (KAN) Price Tops $0.0022

-BitKan (CURRENCY:KAN) traded up 2.8% against the US dollar during the 24-hour period ending at 0:00 AM Eastern on July 23rd.
-Over the last week, BitKan has traded up 2.6% against the US dollar.
-BitKan has a total market capitalization of $19.48 million and approximately $578,116.00 worth of BitKan was traded on exchanges in the last 24 hours.
-One BitKan coin can currently be purchased for approximately $0.0022 or 0.00000006 BTC on major cryptocurrency exchanges.
+BitKan (CURRENCY:KAN) traded down 0.4% against the US dollar during the 1-day period ending at 18:00 PM ET on July 25th.
+BitKan has a market cap of $19.53 million and approximately $540,641.00 worth of BitKan was traded on exchanges in the last 24 hours.
+One BitKan coin can now be purchased for about $0.0022 or 0.00000006 BTC on major cryptocurrency exchanges.
+Over the last seven days, BitKan has traded up 1.1% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.